whataboutyou-ai/eunomia/docs/cookbook/pii_tutorial.md

 #### Step 1: Setup

-To begin, ensure that Eunomia is installed by following the [installation guide](../get_started/installation.md).
+To begin, ensure that Eunomia is installed by following the [installation documentation](../get_started/installation.md).
 Then, import the necessary components in your script:

 ```python
 from eunomia.orchestra import Orchestra
 from eunomia.instruments import PiiInstrument
 ```

-You can find out more about the components used at [Orchestra docs](../api/orchestra.md) and [PiiInstrument docs](../api/instruments/pii_instrument.md)
+You can find out more information on [`Orchestra`](../api/orchestra.md) and [`PiiInstrument`](../api/instruments/pii_instrument.md) usage in their documentation.

 #### Step 2: Configuring Eunomia